Skip to Content

 $ mvn jaxb2:xjc compile install

-Unlike Harmony plugins (which are installed by uploading them to Harmony and allowing the platform to install them by associating the plugins with an Agent Group), Harmony connectors built with the SDK are installed by manually placing their JAR files in the appropriate directory of a Private Agent.
-If the connector is to be used on an Agent Group with more than one agent, the JAR files need to be copied to each Private Agent.
-If the connector depends on specific libraries that are not included in its JAR files, they need to be installed in the classpath of each Private Agent so that they can be accessed at the time that the connector is loaded by the agent.
+Unlike Jitterbit plugins (which are installed by uploading them to Harmony and allowing the platform to install them by associating the plugins with an agent group), Harmony connectors built with the SDK are installed by manually placing their JAR files in the appropriate directory of a private agent.
+If the connector is to be used on an agent group with more than one agent, the JAR files need to be copied to each private agent.
+If the connector depends on specific libraries that are not included in its JAR files, they need to be installed in the classpath of each private agent so that they can be accessed at the time that the connector is loaded by the agent.

 The connector directory is automatically scanned by the agent for any changes, and any modified connectors are reloaded automatically, without requiring that the agent be restarted or prompted.
 This speeds and simplifies the development process.
 Note that you should not build directly into this directory, as the intermediate build products can confuse the agent.